pascalboehler/WSIE-iOS/README.md

 * Manage all your recipes with one application
 * Sort them by name or nationality
 * Share your recipes with your friends just with a click
+* Offline functionality: You can access your recipes / shoppingList also when you are offline!

 ## Screenshots of the application